komodoooo/Arb-tool/README.md

 # Dependencies:

 - The ruby programming language
-- The gems 'http', 'sniffer' 'mechanize', 'open-uri' (and socket & net-http system gems)
+- The gems 'mechanize', 'open-uri' (and socket & net-http system gems)
 - The framework nokogiri is already integrated into sniffer & mechanize gems

 Only avaible on Linux, |Tested on a linux subsystem.|

+# New featuers
+1) More compatibiliy with the gems
+2) More faster with Threads
+3) Version upgrade (1.6.8 to 1.7.2)

 # Credits
 By **me**